Denny Hamlin, Michael Jordan to own Cup team - NBC

 Asked by Dale Earnhardt Jr. about any interest in becoming a NASCAR team owner, Jordan said: “No, I’ve got a lot on my plate.
 I love being a fan.
 I still understand the sport, but in terms of ownership, nah, I think I’m just going to sit back and watch it and support from afar.”

 The 26-year-old Wallace is in his third full season in Cup.
-All 105 of his starts in NASCAR’s premier series has been with Richard Petty Motorsports.
+All 105 of his starts in NASCAR’s premier series have been with Richard Petty Motorsports.

 “Bubba has shown tremendous improvement since joining the Cup Series and we believe he’s ready to take his career to a higher level,” Hamlin said in a statement.
 “He deserves the opportunity to compete for race wins and our team will make sure he has the resources to do just that.
 Off the track, Bubba has been a loud voice for change in our sport and our country.
 MJ and I support him fully in those efforts and stand beside him.”